-Annual Fund Operating Expenses (ongoing expenses that you pay each year as a percentage of the value of your investments)
+Annual Fund Operating Expenses

+(ongoing expenses that you pay each year as a percentage of the value of your investments)

-Management Fees 1 0.19%
+Management Fees 1 0.20%

 Distribution and Service (12b-1) None

-Other Expenses 2 0.00%
+Other Expenses 0.00%

-Total Annual Fund Operating Expenses 0.19%
+Total Annual Fund Operating Expenses 0.20%

-- 1 The investment advisory agreement between BondBloxx ETF Trust (the "Trust") and BondBloxx Investment Management Corporation ("BIM") (the "Investment Advisory Agreement") provides that BIM will pay all operating expenses of the Fund, except the management fees, interest expenses, taxes, expenses incurred with respect to the acquisition and disposition of portfolio securities and the execution of portfolio transactions, including brokerage commissions, distribution fees or expenses, litigation expenses and any extraordinary expenses. - 2 Other Expenses are based on estimated amounts for the current fiscal year.
+The investment advisory agreement between BondBloxx ETF Trust (the "Trust") and BondBloxx Investment Management Corporation ("BIM") (the "Investment Advisory Agreement") provides that BIM will pay all operating expenses of the Fund, except the management fees, interest expenses, taxes, expenses incurred with respect to the acquisition and disposition of portfolio securities and the execution of portfolio transactions, including brokerage commissions, distribution fees or expenses, litigation expenses and any extraordinary expenses.

 Example.

 This Example is intended to help you compare the cost of owning shares of the Fund with the cost of investing in other funds.
 The Example assumes that you invest \$10,000 in the Fund for the time periods indicated and then sell all of your shares at the end of those periods.
 The Example also assumes that your investment has a 5% return each year and that the Fund's operating expenses remain the same.
 Although your actual costs may be higher or lower, based on these assumptions, your costs would be:

-1 Year 3 Years \$20 \$66
+1 Year 3 Years 5 Years 10 Years \$21 \$69 \$128 \$326

 Portfolio Turnover.

 The Fund may pay transaction costs, such as commissions, when it buys and sells securities (or "turns over" its portfolio).
 A higher portfolio turnover rate may indicate higher transaction costs and may result in higher taxes when Fund shares are held in a taxable account.
 These costs, which are not reflected in the Annual Fund Operating Expenses or in the Example, affect the Fund's performance.
-Portfolio turnover information for the Fund is not presented because the Fund had not commenced investment operations as of the date of this prospectus.
+For the period from November 1, 2022 to October 31, 2023, the Fund's portfolio turnover rate was 29% of the average value of its portfolio.